ToolGits/ToolCL/README.md

 ToolCL follows a simple principle:

-«Keep it small, keep it portable, keep it simple.»
+Keep it small, keep it portable, keep it simple.

 The goal is to provide useful building blocks while remaining easy to understand and maintain.